 Annabelle Padwick – Founder, Director and Therapist

-Annabelle is the slightly nutty and super passionate Founder of Life at No.27.
+Annabelle is the super passionate Founder of Life at No.27.
 She is also as a professional gardener, wellbeing therapist, successful freelance writer, vlogger, speaker, potato growing addict and radio personality.
 Using her fresh approach to promote the magic of gardening and Grow Your Own.

 Through her passion and energetic enthusiasm, she aims to change the way allotments and growing your own are viewed and bring laughter, pure joy and wheelbarrows full of empathy to the gardening world.

 Showing that gardening can change your life in so many ways, both mentally and physically – whilst keeping it simple, easy and more than anything fun.

 Most importantly, she is now developing and building her UK wide vision for Life at No.27 – creating an allotment based support network to help change lives across the country, accessible through self referral, GP’s, psychiatrists and local councils.

 Driving for a change from government to make gardening and ‘Grow Your Own’ in particular a prescribed therapy option for those suffering with mental ill heath, low confidence and loneliness.
 Actually…why drive the change, when you can create it?!
 That is Annabelle’s goal, vision and day to day mission.

 Annabelle is a qualified physical and mental health first aider, and proud to be an Ambassador for Thrive, the UK National Charity which changes lives through gardening.

 Read Annabelle’s personal story below, to understand why she has this utter passion and unquivering determination.